Bootstrap

 The Go API code is in the /api folder.

-Running the new API
+Working with the new API

 First, go into the project: cd my-new-api.

-We run the API server with just:
+Once the config (.aldev.yaml) is set up, we run the API server with just:

 aldev